Experimental detection of quantum coherent evolution through the violation of Leggett-Garg-type inequalities: Abstract

-\textbf{We present an experimental violation of Leggett-Garg-type inequalities (LGI) with delocalized single-photon excitations sustained in millimeter-sized crystals.
-Through the reversible transfer of photonic polarization states and the collective atomic excitation of two quantum memories, we prepared a superposition state of a delocalized excitation in two crystals separated by a distance of 4 mm.
-The phase relation between the states in the superposition is governed by the dynamics of a large number of individual atoms and can be controlled with a frequency detuned and polarization dependent atomic frequency comb.
-By separately benchmarking the Markovian character of the evolution and the translation invariance of the conditional probabilities, the observed violation of a LGI is unambiguously attributed to the quantum coherent character of the process.
-These results confirm the persistence of quantum features within systems of increasing complexity.}
+{We discuss the use of inequalities of the Leggett-Garg type (LGtI) to witness quantum coherence and present the first experimental violation of this type of inequalities using a light-matter interfaced system.
+By separately benchmarking the Markovian character of the evolution and the translational invariance of the conditional probabilities, the observed violation of a LGtI is attributed to the quantum coherent character of the process.
+These results provide a general method to benchmark `quantumness' when the absence of memory effects can be independently certified and confirm the persistence of quantum coherent features within systems of increasing complexity.}